Steven Lee Olsen: Career

 In April 2014, Olsen signed with Columbia Nashville.
 Later that year, he released his major-label debut single, "Raised by a Good Time", which was certified Gold by Music Canada in August 2015.
-He released his debut album Timing Is Everything on his own label SLO Circus Records in 2018.
+He released the album Timing Is Everything on his own label SLO Circus Records in 2018.

 In 2021, Olsen signed a joint record deal with Universal Music Canada and The Core Entertainment, and released the extended play Relationship Goals, which included the 2021 CFL Song of the Year, "What You're Made Of".
+In early 2023, he released the single "Outta Yours" and joined the Canadian leg of Old Dominion's "No Bad Vibes Tour" as an opening act.
+"Outta Yours" would chart on the Canadian Hot 100, marking a return to the chart for Olsen after nine years.

+In July 2023, Olsen made his debut performance at the Grand Ole Opry in Nashville, Tennessee.
+In August 2023, he released the single "Out Here" concurrently with the announcement of his new distribution deal with independent label Starseed Records.
+He followed that up with "Bigger Than This Town" in April 2024, which is slated to be included on an album of the same name.
+In early 2025, Olsen embarked on his headlining "Country Night in Canada" tour across Canada, with JoJo Mason as the opening act.